orchardist, cidermaker, musician

 Tin Hat Ciders are produced and bottled in Roxbury, Vermont by orchardist, cidermaker and musician Teddy Weber.

 Prior to farming and cider, Teddy spent over a decade as a full-time touring and recording musician with the New York-based roots band The Wiyos.
 He travelled throughout England, Scotland and Ireland where The Wiyos frequently toured and have appeared in multiple BBC roots music specials.
 In the US, they toured as the opening act for the 2009 Bob Dylan Show and regularly performed interactive youth concerts for Carnegie Hall's Weill Music Institute.
-As a multi-instrumentalist and session musician he appears on albums from avant-folk icon Devendra Banhart, American roots purveyor Pokey Lafarge and the traditional bluegrass outfit The Hunger Mountain Boys.
+Teddy also appears on albums from avant-folk icon Devendra Banhart, American roots purveyor Pokey Lafarge and the traditional bluegrass band The Hunger Mountain Boys.

-In 2013 Teddy sold a few guitars, gave away a few flight cases and purchased some used wine making equipment and an apple grinder.
+In 2013 Teddy purchased some used wine making equipment and an apple grinder.
 Inspired by ciders he discovered abroad and eager to reconnect with farming, he began rejuvenating a 25-year old apple and pear orchard at Mountain Valley Farm in Waitsfield, VT.
 By 2016 Tin Hat Ciders appeared on shelves in central Vermont.

 heirlooms, modern and wild